fireflysemantics/slice/README.md

 ## Introduction

 This is a lightweight minimal API built on top of `RxJS` for creating central updates / `Observable` notifcations for Javascript applications.

-It's targeted at Angular, but should work well for other frameworks, single page applications, and progressive web applications as well.
-CRUD operations are performing using a REST like API (POST, PUT, DELETE).
-We use `observe()` in order to observe stores, instead of the REST method `GET`, as `observe()` captures the intent of getting real time notification updates better.
+It offers to types of observable stores for your data:
+- Entity stores for structured entity like data (Customer, Product, User, ...)
+- Object store (Key value store) for unstructured data

+Even though we will be using Angular for prototype applications, it should work well for:
+- Single page applications
+- Progressive web applications
+- React applications

 ### Entity Stores

 For `Entity` data (Structured class based types such as `Product` or `Customer`) Slice provides a `EStore<E>` type.
 Add all the Entity instances that you wish to track to the store and retrieve `Observable<E[]>` instances by calling `EStore.observe()` or `EStore.observe(sortFn)`.
 The `EStore<E>` implementation returns `Observable` references which can be used to update the visual state of your application.

+All entities have a configurable property that is assigned a [GUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) at the time the entity is posted to the store.
+This id should be considered immutable and should be kept over the entities life time until it is permanently deleted from the world.
+This is done in order to facilitate:
+- Indexing / Lookup by id
+- Comparison of entities
+- CRUD operations on individual entities

+In addition the `EStore<E>` supports an addition confirable `id` property that can be assigned by an external persistance store, such as a database, and this `id` could change over the lifetime of the entity.

+For the full API see the [Slice Typedoc API Documentation](https://fireflysemantics.github.io/slice/doc/).

 ### Object Stores

 The `OStore` class is for data that is not structured.
 It stores `key values` pairs, and is great for tracking things like the user session or the value of a `select` user interface component.

+For the full API see the [Slice Typedoc API Documentation](https://fireflysemantics.github.io/slice/doc/).

 ## Usage